Our intent is to provide children with the knowledge and skills they need to thrive and succeed in the modern world.

 We will encourage children to be curious and ask questions, deepen their understanding of the world around them and develop their own opinions.
 Sea Mills’ heritage and community, along with family involvement, is central to our curriculum design.

-On leaving us for the next stage of learning, we aim for all of our children to be confident readers, writers and mathematicians which enables them to engage with the full curriculum.
+On leaving us for the next stage of learning, we aim for all of our children to reach their full potential in reading, writing and maths which will enable them to engage with the full curriculum.

 We support the whole family through specialised pastoral support which promotes emotional health and wellbeing for all.

-Our children will be respectful, responsible members of society whilst nurturing resilient and confident learners with high aspirations.
+Our children will be happy, respectful, responsible members of society.
+We will nurture resilient and confident learners with high aspirations.

 Whole School Ethos